raFaL02/raFaL02/README.md

 ## Hey you, I'm Rafael de Lima. 👋
 Feel free to view my profile!

-- 💬 I'm 29 years old, English level intermediate and I'm work hard to learn more and more about software developing.
+- 💬 I'm 29 years old, with an intermediate level of English, and I work hard to learn more and more about software development.
-- ✏️ Studying and programming in Node.js, JavaScript, TypeScript, PostgreSQL, Express.js and a little knowledge a little bit about React.js and PHP.
+✏️ Studying and programming in Node.js, JavaScript, TypeScript, PostgreSQL, Express.js, with a bit of knowledge in React.js and PHP.
-- 💖 I love technology, study developer and programming.
+💖 I love technology, studying development, and programming.
-- 🌱 Seeking my first position in the programming field.
+🌱 Seeking my first position in the programming field.

 ##